intuition-dev/intuDocs/meta-slides/1pro.md

 ---

-# Part I - low-code status by 2019/2020:
+# Part I - LOW-CODE status by 2019/2020:
 - # Within 18 months 90% of developers will lose their job. eg: Is there a job where you develop a spreadsheet: but first someone has to tell you what kind of spreadsheet.
 - Citizen developers: No need to know loop, hashing, normalization, failover, timeout, bla, bla.
-- low-code is 10X cheaper and 10x faster.
+- LOW-CODE is 10X cheaper and 10x faster.
 - Cuts are first for expensive developers or working on complex tech.
 - EG: From Data Center to Cloud we had **90% budget cuts**.
 Or Mainframes, Minis.
 **Black swan**, if you graduated after 2003. eg. Always had LAMP (Wordpress is 40% of www)